QwilApp/gasofo/README.md

     def test_tick_returns_formatted_time(self):
         self.GIVEN(needs_port='get_current_time', returns=datetime.datetime(2018, 9, 20, 14, 55))
-        self.WHEN(port_called='tick')  # this also takes additional kwargs that will all be passed to the port call self.THEN(expected_output='2018-09-20 14:55')
+        self.WHEN(port_called='tick')  # this also takes kwargs which will all be passed to the port call self.THEN(expected_output='2018-09-20 14:55')
 ```